 Earl's Pharmacy, located in Saskatoon, SK is currently accepting resumes for a full time Registered Pharmacy Technician.
 The candidate must be able to work 40 hours a week.
-The successful candidate must be in the process of becoming a licenced Pharmacy Technician or already be licenced in the province of Saskatchewan.
+The shifts are Monday to Friday.
+The successful candidate must be a licenced Pharmacy Technician in the province of Saskatchewan.

 Reporting to the Pharmacy Manager, and under the supervision of a pharmacist, this role is responsible for performing specific dispensing functions as outlined by provincial regulations and standards of practice.